magento/merchdocs/src/stores/security-google-recaptcha.md

    - For **Size**, choose the size of the Google reCAPTCHA box that you want to appear.
 Options: Normal (default) / Compact

-   - Choose the theme that you want to use to style the Google reCAPTCHA box.
+   - For **Theme**, choose the theme that you want to use to style the Google reCAPTCHA box.
 Options: Light Theme (default) / Dark Theme

    - Enter the two-character **[Language Code](https://developers.google.com/recaptcha/docs/language)** to specify the language used for Google reCAPTCHA text and messaging.